ABCD-STUDY/nda-abcd-collection-3165/docs/inputs.md

 ## 10. Event Related Information

-The text files containing fMRI task event related information (ERI) have duplicated information.
+The text and csv files containing fMRI task event related information (ERI) have duplicated information.
 Specifically, per task within each subject's session, each run's ERI text file contains both run 1 and run 2.
 When extracting task event information for task-fMRI analysis, please make sure to take into account the duplicated structure for each ERI file.
 Our abcd-bids-tfmri-pipeline already takes this duplication into account for both derived contrasts and the pipeline code itself.

 ## 11. BIDS Modality-Agnostic Files